izikeros/blog/content/posts/notes/writing_book_or_ebook_using_pandoc.md

 ---
-Title: Writing a book or ebook using pandoc
-Slug: writing-book-or-ebook-using-pandoc
-Date: 2023-01-31
-Modified: 2023-01-31
-Status: published
-Tags: markdown, content-creation, publishing, pandoc
 Category: note
+Date: '2023-01-31'
+Modified: '2023-07-12'
-prompt: Give me long markdown article on writing a book in markdown using pandoc.
+Prompt: Give me long markdown article on writing a book in markdown using pandoc.
 The book consits of multiple chapters - each in separate file.
 The article is tutorial style with proper introduction and detailed guidance.
 Can be based on creation of exemplary book with some minimal, multi-chapter content.
+Slug: writing-book-or-ebook-using-pandoc
+Status: published
+Tags: markdown, content-creation, publishing, pandoc
+Title: Writing a Book or Ebook Using Pandoc
 ---

 #blog/post-idea